 (3) These are not days when subjects like philosophy are taken seriously at the administrative level, or necessarily by average students.
 In this neoliberal age, there is no money in them.
 If anything, they use university “resources” and don’t give anything back.
 The department I was in when I lived in South Carolina was the most poorly funded on campus.
 I felt supremely lucky at the time to have escaped the axe in 2008-09, because at the time I needed the job!
 Today, entire philosophy departments are actually being closed down at some institutions (Wisconsin Stevens Point is an example; Western Illinois I think is another; more are likely to follow).
 Those with tenured positions at such places are losing them!

 In my experience, the majority of students do not take the subject especially seriously.
 I had many students who appeared to expect good grades just for showing up.
 In a sense, I get it.
-As mentioned briefly in passing, students are now paying through their noses to attend a university, or going massively into debt.
+As mentioned briefly in passing earlier, students are now paying through their noses to attend a university, or going massively into debt.
 Doubtless most are conscious of this, and want to make sure they graduate employable.
 They come to a philosophy class and wonder what studying Aquinas or Kant contributes to their future employability, and when they come up empty, they grow restless.
 They’ve been indoctrinated to think of themselves as consumers as well as students, future inhabitants of our mass-consumption paradise.
 With them having grown up in a media-saturated and entertainment-saturated culture, the professor who is a cross between Socrates and Seinfeld has something of an advantage in class.
 Can you do that? is a question I would ask a prospective academic philosopher.
 Are you willing to do it?

 Let’s take note of another obvious sea-change of the past 20 years: the rise of mobile devices.
 There is probably no one in any advanced nation in the world that doesn’t own at least one.
 A recent study shows that social media has greatly shortened the average attention span (it has been measured as less than that of a goldfish).
 Students are now addicted to instant gratification, and the addiction is borderline-physical.
 We have other studies that have documented that checking Facebook on your phone and seeing the latest “likes” on your posts actually supplies a dopamine rush to your brain that reinforces the behavior.
 This means that millions of social media addicts are literally unable to go more than a few minutes without checking their phones.
 Tell students at the start of a class to turn their phones off, and by the end of a 50 minute class they may actually be feeling physically uncomfortable — the discomfort of the addict who needs his fix!